Quantile Regression with Interval Data: Introduction

-\textbf{Literature:} A number of notable papers in the literature discuss identification of quantiles and/or quantile regressions under set-valued observed outcomes.
-One of the most common causes of set-valued outcomes is censoring. \citet{Powell1984} provides an estimator for the linear median regression model where the outcome variable is censored. \citet{Manski1985} discusses identification of the linear median regression model where econometricians only observe the sign of an outcome variable. \citet{HongTamer2003} discuss inference on the linear median regression model where the outcome variable is censored and regressors are endogenous. \citet{KhanTamer2009} discuss inference on the linear median regression model where the outcome variable is endogenously censored, for which \citet{KhanPonomarevaTamer2011} provide the sharp identified region.
-The model considered in this paper includes the case of censored outcome variables as instances of set-valued outcome variables.
-A bottom-coded outcome $y = c$ can be treated as the set outcome $Y = (-\infty,c]$.
+Quantile regressions are introduced and studied extensively in the literature \citep[e.g.,][]{KoenkerBasset78,Koenker05}.
+A number of notable papers in the literature discuss identification of quantiles and/or quantile regressions under set-valued observed outcomes.
+One of the most common causes of set-valued outcomes is censoring. \citet{Powell1984} provides an estimator for the linear median regression model where the outcome variable is censored. \citet{Manski1985} discusses identification of the linear median regression model where econometricians only observe the sign of an outcome variable. \citet{HongTamer2003} discuss inference on the linear median regression model where the outcome variable is censored and regressors are endogenous.
+Khan and Tamer (2009) discuss inference on the linear median regression model where the outcome variable is endogenously censored.
+The model considered in this paper includes the case of censored outcome variables as special cases of set-valued outcome variables.
 Furthermore, compared with these preceding papers, we consider generalized quantile ranks $\tau \in (0,1)$ in addition to the median $\tau = 0.5$.
-When we consider linear quantile regression models, we focus on exogenous regressors.
-Our framework, however, allows for a very large range of endogenous censoring for arbitrary set-valued outcomes.

 More recently, \cite{LiOka2015} consider linear quantile regressions with a censored outcome variable in the framework of \cite{Rosen2012}.
 We do not deal with panel data, but the model considered in this paper includes the case of censored outcome variables as argued above.
-While the source of partial identification is not interval-valued outcomes, also related are partial identification of nonseparable models investigated by \citet{Chesher2005,Chesher2010} and generalized by \citet{ChesherRosen2015}.
-Also related is the literature on multivariate quantiles and quantile regression \citep{HallinPaindaveineSiman2010,CarlierChernozhukovGalichon2016,ChernozhukovGalichonHallinHenry2017} in which quantiles are treated to be set-valued.
+While the source of partial identification is not interval-valued outcomes, partial identification of nonseparable models are also investigated by \citet{Chesher2005,Chesher2010} and generalized by \citet{ChesherRosen2015}.